 Rather than withholding a privilege from interracial couple, the law tried to prevent them from marrying because at that time, it was uncommon for people to have children outside of marriage.
 If they were permitted to marry they would have had children who were mixed race -- a threat to racial purity.
 Back then, a person was considered black if they had one drop of black blood.
 Some thought interracial marriage would mean the end of the white race.

 There is no fundamental right to marry.
 The fundamental right to marry in interracial marriage cases was based on the fundamental right to procreate, not about the right to enter into a civil contract for the public recognition related benefit of loving adults in a committed relationship.
 It was about procreation, mothers and fathers and children.

-The amazing thing is that proponents of same-sex "marriage" have been able to get away with making the tie between antimiscegenation cases (Loving v Virginia, Perez v.
-Sharp (CA)), which they often cite in an attempt to claim a fundamental right to marry the person of one’s choice.
+The amazing thing is that proponents of redefining marriage have been able to get away with making the tie between antimiscegenation cases (Loving v Virginia, Perez v.
+Sharp (CA)), which they often cite in an attempt to claim a " fundamental right to marry" the person of one’s choice.
 It is even more amazing that they have been able to get some legislators and judges to buy their argument.
 This is a testimony to how illiterate many Americans are in the history of racism in this country, and how easy it is for people to rewrite history to serve their purposes.

 The real history about of eugenics and antimiscenegation laws is surprising and even shocking.

 Eugenics is the science of improving the quality of a race through breeding or genetics.
 It was dominant in the late 19th century and through the mid 20th century.
 It was an attitude to fed the master race ideology of the Germans prior to and during World War II.
 Many people do not realize how pervelent this attitude was in the United States as evidenced by bans on interracial marriage.